Chiang Mai, Thailand

 You get to participate in many fun elephant activities at ENP.
 I was able to feed them fresh fruit out of the palm of my hand, watch them play in the mud, go on walks with them, and even get into the river to help give them a bath!

-Watching these gentle creatures interact with each other is a magical experience.
+Watching these gentle giants interact with each other is an inspirational travel experience.